 In 2010 the Bailiwick of Guernsey was the subject of an assessment of its AML/CFT regime and its compliance with the FATF Recommendations which was conducted by the International Monetary Fund (IMF).
 Following a request made by the United Kingdom, the Bailiwick of Guernsey (along with the other Crown Dependencies) joined MONEYVAL, a body of the Council of Europe, in 2012.
 Future assessments of the Bailiwick's AML/CFT regime will be undertaken by MONEYVAL.
 In 2013, MONEYVAL performed a Follow Up Review to examine progress made in relation to the implementation of the IMF's 2010 Core Recommendations.
 A further review took place in 2014 which was reported back to MONEYVAL at its 48th Plenary in Strasbourg in September, 2015.
 The findings of this were made public in January, 2016.
 MONEYVAL's findings that the Bailiwick's eGambling sector is highly compliant and that the Commission's regime is both effective and robust reflects our continuing commitment to meeting international standards and preventing money laundering and the funding of terrorism.
-The Commission is currently part of the Bailiwick wide working group tasked with implementing the new FATF recommendations and since 2016 participated in the work necessary for the Bailiwick to prepare its National Risk Assessment (NRA).
-Work on the Bailiwick's NRA continued in 2018.
-It is expected that publication of the NRA will take place in 2019.
+The Commission is currently part of the Bailiwick wide working group tasked with implementing the new FATF recommendations participates in the work necessary for the Bailiwick to prepare its National Risk Assessment (NRA).
+Work on the Bailiwick's NRA continued in 2019.
+The public version of the NRA was published in January 2020.